How to send encrypted emails

 - Once uploaded, select the certificate.
 Click OK on the S/MIME certificate popup to enable the certificate.

-Once the S/MIME is successfully configured, the emails sent using the associated email address will be encrypted end-to-end.
+Once the S/MIME is successfully configured, the emails sent using the associated email address will be encrypted.
 To disable the certificate, select the relevant certificate and click OK in the popup which opens.

 Note that S/MIME encryption has to be enabled by your administrator.
 If you don't see the configure S/MIME option, contact your administrator to enable it.